Glossary of Terms

 A catch basin collects stormwater from the street through an open metal grate and channels it to an underground stormwater pipe.
-Below street level is a trap where sand, gravel, and other material is captured for removal.
+Below the street level is a trap where sand, gravel, and other material are captured for removal.

 A downspout is a length of pipe that is connected to an eavestrough and runs vertically from the roof to the ground.

 A downspout extension is a length of pipe that is connected to the bottom of the downspout and runs at a downward angle away from a building.

 A dry pond is a man-made depression created to capture surface runoff during major rains.
 See definition for Wet Pond.